interfect/odrive-copy/README.md

 mkdir /tmp/odrive
 ```

 8. "Mount" your odrive.
 This isn't a real FUSE mount; it just tells odrive to synchronize stuff using this as a root.
+The odrive server will create placeholder `.cloudf` file for the root directory of each cloud you have added on odrive.
+You can "sync" inividual folders to pull down their contents as placeholder `.cloud` files (for files) and `.cloudf` files (for subfolders).
+You can "sync" the `.cloud` files to pull down file contents, and you can "unsync" files and foilders to turn them back into the placeholders.

 ```
 odrive.py mount /tmp/odrive /